esseks/monicelli/README.md

 Branch
 ------

-The branch construct encompasses both the features of an `if` and of a `switch`.
+The branch construct encompasses both the features of an `if` and a `switch`.
 The best way to explain it is by comparing its various forms to the corresponding C translation.